-- AuditLogQuery: This role enables a user to obtain the audit trail. - ImportExport: This role enables a user to import and export records. - Deletion: This role enables the viewing of entities that have been slated for deletion. - Reports: This role enables: - The display of system reports on imports and exports. - The display of system reports on access, folders, documents, contents and retention periods. - Printing of data on classes, folders and documents. - Printing of classes (and folders of the classification scheme).
+- AuditLogQuery: This role enables a user to obtain the audit trail. - ImportExport: This role enables a user to import and export records. - Reports: This role enables: - The display of system reports on imports and exports. - The display of system reports on access, folders, documents, contents and retention periods. - Printing of data on classes, folders and documents. - Printing of classes (and folders of the classification scheme).